 How to choose a good powerbank

 The first step is to always do research.
 A lot of people are too lazy these days to do research.
 Read reviews and learn to distinguish between real and paid reviews.
-Manufacturer’s brand name and reputation matter a lot here as well.
-Names like Anker, Aukey, Romoss, Xiaomi etc. should come to mind.
+The manufacturer’s brand name and reputation matter a lot here as well.
+Names like Anker, Aukey, Baseus, Romoss, Xiaomi, etc. should come to mind.

 output, capacity, etc.) as well.
 If a spec looks too good to be true, it probably is.
 Someone once showed me a 100,000mAh powerbank.
 I laughed it off and said it was a scam.
 The bigger the capacity, the heavier the powerbank.
 Always do your research before splashing your cash.